Why Are My Breasts Getting Bigger After Menopause?

 "My back has been really suffering from it, and not a lot of people talk about this," she said.

-Do boobs grow after menopause?
+Do breasts get bigger after menopause?

 Whether breasts get larger after menopause depends on who you ask.